armory/docs/content/en/docs/combined-matrix.md

 ---
 title: Armory Platform Compatibility Matrix
 linkTitle: Armory Platform Compatibility
-description: "Information about compatibility between the Armory platform and ."
+description: "Information about support and compatibility for the Armory Platform."
 ---

 <!-- If you don't want to make markdown tables manually, use something like https://www.tablesgenerator.com/markdown_tables#